Human Growth Hormone Deficiency

 Since your son is only 15 years old his pituitary gland should be releasing all the growth hormone his body needs and if it isn't there should be a reason for it.

-I am sure his doctor has checked him for pituitary tumors and other reasons which may cause his HGH stimulation test results to be low.
+I am sure his doctor has checked him for reasons which may cause his growth hormone stimulation test results to be low.
 If there is no physical reason for his subnormal HGH release then a product such as ours may help to coax his pituitary gland to release a more healthy amount of HGH.

-We have clients who call us and they are taking the injections and they wish to stop them so they begin taking our product and at the same time they start weaning themselves off the injections, because they are needing their pituitary gland to take over the job of providing all the HGH they need again.
+We have clients who call us and they are taking the injections and they wish to stop them so they begin taking our product and at the same time they start weaning themselves off the injections, because they are needing their pituitary gland to take over the job of releasing HGH again.

-Once your son starts the injections it will be hard for him to stop taking them, that is why I believe the injections should usually be the last resort, and not the first resort, but because your son is young, he needs to get his growth hormone up to normal quickly, so he can get the most out of the time he has left in his growth and development years.
+Once your son starts the injections it will be hard for him to stop taking them, that is why I believe the injections should usually be the last choice, and not the first, but because your son will be coming to the end of his growth stage in a few years he needs to get his growth hormone up so he can get the most out of the time he has left in his growth and development years.

 So there are different ways of looking at it.
-I will just tell you that if he were my son, I would try a homeopathic product for about 2-3 months and have his levels checked, and if there was no improvement I would go with the injections.
+I will just tell you that if he were my son I would try a homeopathic product for about three months and have his levels checked again and if there was no improvement I would go with the injections.

 You asked about any financial assistance to cover the costs of the injections, I don't know of any specifically for injections, but there are some foundations that provide medical assistance for children.
-I searched for "medical cost assistance for children".
+I found them when I searched for "medical cost assistance for children".

-In closing I would like to again say that I recommend you speak with your son's doctor about his options, and about possibly trying a homeopathic HGH product, hopefully he will be familiar with homeopathy and the way it works, but even if he is not a proponent of homeopathy I recommend you follow his advice, or see another specialist.
+In closing I would like to again say that I recommend you speak with your son's doctor about his options, and about possibly trying a safer homeopathic product.
+Hopefully he will be familiar with homeopathy and the way it works, but even if he is not a proponent of homeopathy I recommend you follow his advice, or see another specialist.
 Best of luck.

-Answer: If you are still in your growth and development stage of life and your bones have not yet fused then taking the HGH injections may boost your bone growth rate and your height.
+Answer: If you are still in your growth and development stage of life and your bones have not yet fused then taking the HGH injections may boost your bone growth rate and your height, however, at age 20 your long bones may have fused and if so then you shouldn't have to worry about growing taller.

-A product like ours, being homeopathic, stimulates the body to optimize itself in regards to HGH.
-It shouldn't cause more bone growth than is optimal for you, however, you may see a boost to your height, if your body considers that to be optimum.
+A supplement like ours, being homeopathic, stimulates the body to optimize itself in regards to growth hormone.
+It shouldn't cause more bone growth than is optimal for you, but again, you might see a boost to your height only if your bones haven't yet fused and if your body considers that to be optimum.

-However, since you are only 20 I must recommend you consult your doctor before taking any type of HGH therapy.
-If considering our products please tell the doctor they are homeopathic, then he/she should realize they are the safest form of HGH therapy.
+I must recommend you consult your doctor before taking any type of HGH therapy.
+If considering our supplements please tell the doctor they are homeopathic, then he/she should understand they are considered the safest form of HGH therapy as they are not a hormone replacement therapy.

 Lisa Wells, RN